 Latest News

-Australia wins the MarmalAshes, again - "thrashes" England in 2012
+Australia wins the MarmalAshes again in 2017

 Full results from Cumbria at Marmalade Awards